Snapdragon 215 vs Snapdragon 212

 Verdict

-Qualcomm tested this processor on a 3,000 mAh battery device and got a 10+ hours video playback, 20+ hours of voice calls and days of music playback.
-So overall the Snapdragon 215 feels like a processor just below the Snapdragon 425, which is great for customers looking for really cheap phones as their daily drivers for basic use.
+Qualcomm tested this processor on a 3,000 mAh battery device and got 10+ hours of video playback, 20+ hours of voice calls, and days of music playback.
+So overall, the Snapdragon 215 feels like a processor just below the Snapdragon 425, which is excellent for customers looking for cheap phones as their daily drivers for basic use.

 Leave a Reply